 I can’t connect to ResNet wireless, what do I do?

-Contact Jeff Newton in the UALR Student Housing IT Resource Center via email at email@example.com.
-Jeff is often away from his desk so the best way to contact him is via email.
+Contact the Campus Living IT Assistance Center at 501.320.9990 or email CLiving-IT@ualr.edu.
 Please be as descriptive as possible in your email.
 It is very difficult to fix an issue when the only description is “my internet doesn’t work.”
 Detail exactly what you are trying to do when you experience the problem and include any error messages you receive.
 The more information you can give us, the quicker we can fix your issue.

 I’m getting an error that says “Cisco clean access server error.”
 What do I do?

-This is an error many of our residents experience but don’t worry, it’s not a redirect.
+This is an error many of our residents experience but don’t worry, it’s not a problem with your computer.
 The easiest way around this is to simply enter any address in the address bar of the browser you received the error in, and press enter.
 You will be taken right to the website.
+If this work-around doesn’t work for you, the error generally clears itself up within 24 hours.
+If you’re still getting this error after waiting 24 hours, contact Campus Living IT.

 Can I use a wireless router in my room?